StackExchange/StackExchange.Redis/Docs/PipelinesMultiplexers.md

     var a = db.Wait(aPending);
     var b = db.Wait(bPending);

 Note that I'm using `db.Wait` here because it will automatically apply the configured synchronous timeout, but you can use `aPending.Wait()` or `Task.WaitAll(aPending, bPending);` if you prefer.
 Using pipelining allows us to get both requests onto the network immediately, eliminating most of the latency.
-Additionally, it also helps reduce packet fragmentation: 20 requests sents individually will require at least 20 packets, but 20 requests sent in a pipeline could fit into much fewer packets (perhaps even just one).
+Additionally, it also helps reduce packet fragmentation: 20 requests sent individually (waiting for each response) will require at least 20 packets, but 20 requests sent in a pipeline could fit into much fewer packets (perhaps even just one).

 Fire and Forget
 ---